Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 # INDX Tool Board

-INDX is a trademark of Bondtech [TODO choose the correct wording here]
+This page is about using the Bondtech INDX tool board with Duet 3 or other electronics running RepRapFirmware.

+[TODO insert INDX trade mark info here]

 ## Hardware notes